binhrobles/burst-writing-services/README.md

 - Custom domain created with: `sls create_domain`
   - could've done this in terraform, but seems like serverless-custom-domain plugin expects some CFN outputs to be made available for the function deployments to work

-#### Handled by Github Action
+#### Handled by Deployment Pipeline

+- Github Action
   - Create commit artifact w/ `sls package -s prod`
   - Uploads artifact to S3 bucket
 - Triggers a CodePipeline flow which kicks off deploys for the envs

+  - Source Stage watches S3 bucket location
+  - "Build" Stage uses CodeBuild to deploy artifact into this env
   - Wouldn't actually currently work, since `sls package` injects env-specific info at package time
+  - Moving away from using Code\* because free tier will expire soon and really not getting much out of it

-- `serverless-domain-manager` creates a path off the root domain to the deployed stage
+- `serverless-custom-domain` creates a path off the root domain to the deployed stage

 #### Post-Deploy Manual Steps